davidyap7/admin/patterns.md

 You manage and monitor the quota of an account by space and by infrastructure.
 Any resource that is provisioned in a space and is then used by the deployed application consumes a portion of the quota available to the organization.
 * For more information about how to view and manage the quota of an organization in {{site.data.keyword.Bluemix_notm}} Public, see [Managing quota](/docs/admin/manageorg.html#managequota "Managing quota").
-* For more information about how to view and manage the quota of an organization in {{site.data.keyword.Bluemix_notm}} Dedicated or {{site.data.keyword.Bluemix_notm}} Local, see [Viewing usage and reports](/docs/admin/index.html?pos=2#oc_resource "Viewing usage and reports").
+* For more information about how to view and manage the quota of an organization in {{site.data.keyword.Bluemix_dedicated_notm}} or {{site.data.keyword.Bluemix_local_notm}}, see [Viewing usage and reports](/docs/admin/index.html?pos=2#oc_resource "Viewing usage and reports").

 ## Assigning roles
 {: #roles}

-You can grant multiple roles to team members in a {{site.data.keyword.Bluemix_notm}} account.
+You can grant multiple roles to team members in an {{site.data.keyword.Bluemix_notm}} account.
 These roles define the permissions of the user to manage account and organization resources:
 * You can grant [user roles](/docs/iam/users_roles.html#userrolesinfo "user roles" ) to members of an organization.
 These roles define the level of access within the organization, and restrict who can access a space and its resources.
 For example, you can grant users different permissions to different spaces.
-* In {{site.data.keyword.Bluemix_notm}} Dedicated and {{site.data.keyword.Bluemix_notm}} Local only, you can grant [administrative roles](/docs/admin/index.html#oc_useradmin "administrative roles" ) to members of an account to manage system information, usage of account resources, reports and logs, catalog services, users, and resource usage per organization.
+* In {{site.data.keyword.Bluemix_dedicated_notm}} and {{site.data.keyword.Bluemix_local_notm}} only, you can grant [administrative roles](/docs/admin/index.html#oc_useradmin "administrative roles" ) to members of an account to manage system information, usage of account resources, reports and logs, catalog services, users, and resource usage per organization.

 ### Account owner
 {: #accountowner}